ysaicharanreddy1/ysaicharanreddy1/README.md

 I'm into coding and development

 ## About me
-I'm a Computer Science student at KLU with a strong interest in building Web related projects, developing web pages, and learning ML.
+I'm a Computer Science student at KLU with a strong interest in building Web related projects, and learning ML.
 I have hands-on experience with C, Java, Python, HTML, CSS, and SQL.
 You can also check out my resume for more details.
 I'm currently focusing on improving my Java skills and have a growing interest in Data Structures and Algorithms.

 I have hands-on knowledge of discrete mathematics, linear algebra and calculus, probability, and engineering-level statistics.
 You’re welcome to contact me or explore my LinkedIn or resume to learn more about my work.